'What Took A Lifetime To Accumulate ... Was Incinerated In Minutes'

 "Sitting out here and having no answers, and knowing that we have to leave this location, is scary and I'm concerned for the city of Chico," he added.

-To make matters worse, more than 140 evacuees at four different shelters have also come down with symptoms of norovirus, a nasty gastrointestinal bug, according to The Sacramento Bee.
+To make matters worse, more than 140 evacuees at four different shelters have come down with symptoms of norovirus, a nasty gastrointestinal bug, according to The Sacramento Bee.

 The faces of evacuees... pic.twitter.com/ZFelrXyCCi— Carin Dorghalli (@CarinDorghalli) November 16, 2018